Pre-Islamic Arabia: Aksumite occupation of Yemen (525 – 570 CE)

-Sassanid period (570 – 630 CE)
+Sasanian period (570 – 630 CE)

-The Persian king Khosrau I sent troops under the command of Vahriz (اسپهبد وهرز), who helped the semi-legendary Sayf ibn Dhi Yazan to drive the Aksumites out of Yemen.
-Southern Arabia became a Persian dominion under a Yemenite vassal and thus came within the sphere of influence of the Sassanid Empire.
-After the demise of the Lakhmids, another army was sent to Yemen, making it a province of the Sassanid Empire under a Persian satrap.
+In the second half of the sixth century, the Sasanian Empire conquered the Himyarite Kingdom and ended Aksumite occupation of South Arabia.
+This event is not mentioned in Sasanian sources and is noted only in passing in Byzantine sources.
+The bulk of what has been written about the period comes from Arabic sources, most famously that of Al-Tabari in his History of the Prophets and Kings, relying on an earlier account by Ibn Ishaq.
+However, there are six major Arabic accounts describing the Sasanian conquest of South Arabia and they differ over a range of major and minor details, including who the key actors were and their relative roles, the religious identities of some of the authors, the sizes of the armies, and so forth.
+In Al-Tabari's reporting, the Persian king Khosrau I sent troops under the command of Vahriz (اسپهبد وهرز), who helped the semi-legendary Sayf ibn Dhi Yazan to drive the Aksumites out of Yemen.
+Southern Arabia became a Persian dominion under a Yemenite vassal and thus came within the sphere of influence of the Sasanian Empire.
+After the demise of the Lakhmids, another army was sent to Yemen, making it a province of the Sasanian Empire under a Persian satrap.
 Following the death of Khosrau II in 628, the Persian governor in Southern Arabia, Badhan, converted to Islam and Yemen followed the new religion.